MusicLIME: Explainable Multimodal Music Understanding: Results Discussion

 Our findings, further detailed on our GitHub repository~\footnote{https://github.com/IamTheo2000/MusicLIME}, align with the established characteristics of various music genres and associated emotions, supporting the robustness of our methodology~\cite{worlu2017predicting}.
 The multimodal explanations we identified align with the anticipated genre-specific and emotion-specific features.
 For instance, \textit{folk} music frequently incorporates regional instruments and lyrics that reflect rural life.
 In contrast, \textit{electronic} music is characterized by the prominence of drums and synthesizers.
 Similarly, the presence of guitars is a defining feature in \textit{rock} music.
 Regarding emotion tags, the \textit{tense} emotion appears to be strongly associated with vocal elements, likely due to its connection with the \textit{hip hop} genre.
 Additionally, positive emotions such as \textit{happy} and \textit{exciting} are often correlated with the use of drums, possibly due to their powerful and dynamic sound.

 It is noteworthy that the multimodal explanations produced by \textsc{MusicLIME} are consistent with the observations and assumptions that a user makes based on the performance metrics outlined in Table~\ref{tab:model_performance}.
-In the context of music emotion recognition, audio emerges as the dominant modality, as evidenced by the marginal performance improvement when incorporating multimodal inputs and the predominance of audio-based features in the explanations for emotion predictions.
+In music emotion recognition, audio emerges as the dominant modality, as evidenced by the marginal performance improvement when incorporating multimodal inputs and the predominance of audio-based features in the explanations for emotion predictions.
+This result is in strong agreement with the relevant literature~\cite{rachman2020music,ali2006songs,xu2021using}.
 Conversely, in genre recognition, both modalities contribute significantly, enhancing overall model performance and yielding explanations that attribute nearly equal importance to each modality.